-During the month of August, Leeuwin Lions donated \$2,000 to the Junior Windsurfing Club which alternates competition between Augusta and Dunsborough on a fortnightly basis.
-Lions were pleased to learn that a good number of juniors from Augusta were taking part in what are well organised events, and therefore felt that the request for financial assistance was very worthy of support.
+Our Bookshop volunteers have been very busy processing During the month of August, Leeuwin Lions donated a large number of book donations, resulting in pressure \$2,000 to the Junior Windsurfing Club which alternates on our storage.
+Thus there are many bargains to be had, competition between Augusta and Dunsborough on a including two beautiful collections of almost new Agatha fortnightly basis.
+Lions were pleased to learn that a good Christie and "Classic Novels".
+Regular visitors will notice number of juniors from Augusta were taking part in what our new children's corner - perfect to allow our junior are well organised events, and therefore felt that the request readers to browse books in an area specific for them. for financial assistance was very worthy of support.